otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 different long-term public key, and when the stored User or Prekey Profile will soon expire.
 A client must always upload new User and Prekey Profiles when one of these scenarios happen.
 A client does not delete the old values but rather replace them on these scenarios.
+The maximum number of user profiles and prekey profiles that can be published in one message is 255 respectively.

 Prekey Messages are included in this message when there are few or none messages left on the server.
 This can be checked by sending a "Storage Status Message" to